RuhiniSiyara/RuhiniSiyara/README.md

 ![Banner](Banner.jpg)
 - 👋 Hi, I’m @RuhiniSiyara
+-🎓 I'm studying G.C.E.A/L in Maths stream** 👩‍🎓
+-📖 Undergraduate at University of Colombo Bachelors' in IT External Degree(BIT) | Passed FIT exam -✒️ Trainee Full-Stack Developer student @ICET-certified developer program
 - 🌱 I’m currently learning DevOps, Linux,Git,Kubernetes,cloud technologies with AI
-- 💬 Ask me about *Python,html,css,sql,java,Shell scripting,Git and love tackling challenges*
+- 💬 Let's discuss about *anything related to IT & coding,cuz I love tackling challenges*
-- 🎓 I'm an **after A/L student and studying at ICET- certified developer IT diploma** 👩‍🎓
 - 👣 I'm trying my best to develop my skills each second by second⏳
 - 📫 You can reach me by ruhinisiyara@gmail.com and @LinkedIn
 - ⚡ Fun fact: I talk too much,even it's not a human,sometimes with codes too 😂